Do you want to learn more about Travel Photography and take better photos?

 - Foggy days or gray skies;

 Not a lot of people photograph without the intention of sharing their work.
 It’s natural to want to show what we’re seeing and experiencing when traveling with friends, family, and the world.
+Maybe even you will get the attention of national tourism boards that will furthermore contact you.
 But gone were the days of family get-togethers to show our vacations’ photographs or slides.
 Today’s life is too busy for that.
 These days, sharing those moments happens through a computer and especially online.

 Everyone knows social media well.
 On Facebook, that according to some specialists is losing ground to the competition, you can create galleries or simply share photos one at a time.
 Instagram that started as an instant shot sharing platform has evolved into a general social media network.
 Their images have a specific square shape which has a clear disadvantage because we’re not used to seeing the world in a square.
 Twitter, a very fast platform that is ideal to share small shots with the possibility to spread fast.